 Millner Nursery

-By appointment only.
+By appointment.
 Book a time to visit here.

-If plants not listed below, join the Native Plant Waitlist to receive automatic notification when next in stock.
+If plants not listed below, they’re not in stock - yet!
+Join Native Plant Waitlist to be automatically notified when they’re next available.

 Small and hardy shrub tending to a rounded or flat-topped form with attractive yellow spherical flowers.
 Small green to grey-green triangular leaves.
 Excellent small low-maintenance shrub for gardens and rockeries, borders and edging.
 Prefers sandy well-drained soils and full sun.
 0.3 - 1.5M